pixelgalaxies/crescendo/README.md

 # Crescendo
 ### Crescendo is a mobile-first grid framework built with the Flexible Box Layout Module or as you might know it, Flexbox.
 Besides the grid, Crescendo features a few utility/ styling classes for things like jumbotrons and ghost buttons.

+### Support
+Crescendo was built with Google Chrome but works on Firefox and Opera as well.
+Safari and Edge do not support the functions used in Crescendo.

 To use Crescendo, just paste this snippet into you head tags:

 ```